Kids with Bipolar Disorder

 There is so much controversy and misunderstanding about bipolar kids that it is hard to know where to begin.
 The first thing you should know is that even the experts cannot agree on how best to diagnose bipolar disorder in young people.
-There is currently a huge debate on whether kids should be diagnosed using the same criteria that is applied to adults, or if bipolar disorder in kids has different symptoms and should therefore be assessed along different lines.
+There has been many years of debate on whether kids should be diagnosed using the same criteria that is applied to adults, or if bipolar disorder in kids has different symptoms and should therefore be assessed along different lines.1

 2. The unlikelihood that the dramatic recent increase in diagnosis (4,000% more cases of children with bipolar disorder!!) is plausible as a matter of simple math and common sense.
 (Ok, sure I accept that growing awareness can cause sudden spikes in diagnosis as the medical profession improves its understanding of a particular illness – but an increase of 4,000 percent?)

 3. The exposure of childhood bipolar “expert” Dr Joseph Biederman as acting in collusion with a drug company for financial gain based on phoney bipolar related research.

 There is strong argument for using the same diagnostic criteria for both adult and child bipolar.

 4. The recent decision by the American Psychiatric Association is that NO EVIDENCE exists to justify bipolar disorder in children who don’t meet the bipolar symptoms criteria for adults.
 Instead, the latest edition of the diagnostic manual used by mental health experts (the DSM-5) includes a new category, called “temper dysregulation disorder with dysphoria,” (TDD) for children who are aggressive and irritable.